 But as an adult, I have more responsibilities and tasks to complete each day, and my to-do lists often run for pages.

-I decided I’d finally had enough, and I started researching how to write a better to-do list.
-Today I’m sharing all of my tips on how to write a better to-do list with you so that you can ditch the to-do list overwhelm and make productive use of this tool!
+I researched and experimented with how to write a better to-do list, and today I’m sharing all of my tips with you so that you can join me in ditching the to-do list overwhelm and make productive use of this tool!

 #1 Prioritize Like Crazy